lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 ```

 Now you can work in this isolated environment, without interfering with other tasks running on the
 system.
-Note that the inscription (env) at the beginning of each line represents that you are in
+Note that the inscription (conda-testenv) at the beginning of each line represents that you
-the virtual environment.
+are in the virtual environment.
 You can deactivate the conda environment as follows:

 ```console
 (conda-testenv) marie@compute$ conda deactivate    #Leave the virtual environment